pyladies/pyladies-kit/handbook/index.rst

 chapter meetups at coffee shops, restaurants, or people’s houses is fine.

-You’ll need at least venue sponsors if you plan on hosting large events (e.g. hackathons).

-Also, you may want to organize trips, conferences, and other types of more costly events.
-If so, you will need to raise local chapter funds.
+However, you may want to organize trips, conferences, and other types of more costly events.
+If so, you will need to raise local chapter funds and ask local Python shops to consider sponsoring an event.

 Venue Sponsors
 ~~~~~~~~~~~~~~
 Research local companies and approach them.
 Often, a company that
 already hosts other meetups will be willing to host your PyLadies
 chapter.
 Ask them if they’ll provide pizza/drinks; if not, charge
 attendees a fee that covers food (and more, if you want to use the funds
 for future events).

 PSF Grant Programs
 ~~~~~~~~~~~~~~~~~~